Toulouse: Banks of the Garonne, Canal du Midi, parks

 The banks of the Garonne river offer an interesting urban panorama of the city.
 Red brick dykes from the 18th century enclose the river which was subject to destructive floods.
 The Pont-Neuf took almost a century to build as the project was so ambitious (1545-1632).
-It was a very modern bridge for its time, removing the housing on the deck and using techniques such as basket-handle (surbased) arches, openings in the piers and stacked spouts to spread the water, making it the only bridge in Toulouse to withstand the violent floods of the past.
+It was a very modern bridge for its time, removing the housing on the deck and using techniques such as lowered arches, openings in the piers and stacked spouts to spread the water, making it the only bridge in Toulouse to withstand the violent floods of the past.
 Further downstream, the Bazacle is a ford across the Garonne river, in the 12th century the Bazacle Milling Company was the first recorded European joint-stock company.
 On the left bank of the river, historically a flood-prone bank, stand two former hospitals whose origins date back to the 12th century: the Hôtel-Dieu Saint-Jacques and the Hôpital de La Grave.
 Isolated on the left bank, victims of the plague and other sick people were thus kept away from the city by the width of the river.

 Built at the end of the 17th century, the Canal du Midi bypasses the city centre and has linked Toulouse to the Mediterranean Sea ever since.
 Its 240 kilometres were inscribed as a UNESCO World Heritage Site in 1996.

 The Jardin des Plantes, the Grand Rond and the Jardin Royal form a set of adjacent parks that span several blocks and include the Museum of Natural History, cafés, children's activities and a botanical garden (18th-19th century).
 The Prairie des Filtres, the Raymond VI garden and the Japanese garden are other interesting parks that border the center of Toulouse.